 Let us put the values according to the formula.

 = ½

-The hybridisation number is equal to 7.
-Now we can say that hybridisation is sp3d3.
+The hybridization number is equal to 7.
+Now we can say that hybridization is sp3d3.

 Alternatively, we can also determine the hybridization of I3- by knowing the number of bond pairs and lone pairs.
 During the formation of XeF6, xenon has 8 electrons in its valance shell and it forms six bonds with the fluorine atoms.
 Further, the molecules will have one lone pair and 6 bond pairs.
 Now if we take the steric number then it will be 7.
 This can be interpreted as sp3d3 hybridization.

 - XeF6 has seven electron pairs.
 It consists of 6 bond pairs and one lone pair.